kubernetes-sigs/gateway-api/site-src/api-types/backendtlspolicy.md

     The `BackendTLSPolicy` resource is Alpha and part of the Experimental Channel in `v1.0.0+`.

-!!! info "Experimental Channel"

-    The `BackendTLSPolicy` resource described below is currently only included in the "Experimental" channel of Gateway API.
-For more information on release channels, refer to the [related documentation](https://gateway-api.sigs.k8s.io/concepts/versioning).

 [BackendTLSPolicy][backendtlspolicy] is a Gateway API type for specifying the TLS configuration of the connection from the Gateway to a backend pod/s via the Service API object.